If you live in a temperate zone, chances are that you have encountered powdery mildew in your garden.

 The active ingredient in Actinovate AG is a highly studied strain of Streptomyces lydicus, while Double Nickel 55 LC and WDG contain the commonly used biocontrol bacterium Bacillus amyloliquefaciens, as do Serifel and Taegro 2.

-Aviv, Companion, and Serenade Opti contain different strains of Bacillus subtilis.
+Aviv and Companion contain different strains of Bacillus subtilis.

 Arbico Organics sells a formulation of these bacteria called Cease that is effective against this type of fungal disease.